leancz/filedup/README.md

 ```

 ## Usage
-Scan a directory for files and record files and hashes in database
+Scan a directory for files, and record those files and their hashes in the database

 ```python
 filedup.populate('D:')